-If your computer already has MDAC installed, this step will simply be skipped and you will not need to reboot.
-Instead go directly to step 1 in the following section "Installing the 3500Pro Software".
+If your computer already has MDAC installed, this step will simply be skipped and you will instead go directly to step 8 (without a reboot).

 The following prompt displays and MDAC will be installed.

 Figure 9.
 Second MDAC Installation Notice